kcummings/kgrep/README.md

         ScanToken =  a regex string that when found in input will print one match per line

-While the replacement file can contain both *ReplacementStrings* and *SearchTokens*, it is best to only have one or the other type in a given file.
-Since *SearchToken* only prints the matched part of a line and does not print the line if the token doesn't match any part of the line, two non-overlapping patterns will cause nothing to print.
-For example: echo "hello world"|kgrep "world;bye" will not print anything because the first match was to "world" which yields "world".
-This was search for "bye" which wasn't found so nothing prints.
-There must be some combination or enhancement can make beneficial use of this behavior.
+Kgrep runs in two modes: A Scanner or a Search and Replace tool.

+If the replacement file only contains *SearchTokens* then all found tokens will print to stdout.
+If it contains both *ReplacementStrings* and *SearchTokens*, it will search and replace the given tokens and print the results to stdout.

 - - -